top of page

 Digital Tool: Outlook

-• Outlook has a tool that is perfect for organizing emails for short-term projects - create an email alias rather than a new email address altogether!
+• Outlook has a tool that’s perfect for organizing emails for short-term projects - create an email alias rather than a new email address altogether!
 Go to Inbox > Options > Create an Outlook alias, and the messages sent to this alias will be kept in a separate folder.

 Digital Tool: Gmail